intel/ai-reference-models/benchmarks/image_recognition/tensorflow/inceptionv3/README.md

 -rw-r--r--.
 1 user  55292089 Jun 20 15:09 validation-00127-of-00128
 ```

-6. Next, navigate to the `benchmarks` directory in your local clone of
+5. Next, navigate to the `benchmarks` directory in your local clone of
 the [intelai/models](https://github.com/IntelAI/models) repo from step 1.
 The `launch_benchmark.py` script in the `benchmarks` directory is
 used for starting a benchmarking run in a optimized TensorFlow docker
 container.
 It has arguments to specify which model, framework, mode,
 precision, and docker image to use, along with your path to the ImageNet
-TF Records that you generated in step 5.
+TF Records that you generated in step 4.

-Substitute in your own `--data-location` (from step 5, for accuracy
+Substitute in your own `--data-location` (from step 4, for accuracy
-only), `--in-graph` pretrained model file path (from step 3),
+only), `--in-graph` pretrained model file path (from step 3) and
 `--model-source-dir` for the location where you cloned the
 [tensorflow/models](https://github.com/tensorflow/models) repo
-(from step 2), and the name/tag for your docker image (from step 4).
+(from step 2).

 Inception V3 can be run for accuracy, latency benchmarking, or throughput
 benchmarking.
 Use one of the following examples below, depending on